Sending money to or from overseas

-If you do not have Online Banking and can't visit a branch
+What to do if you don't have Online Banking and are unable to visit a branch

-If you are currently overseas or unable to visit your nearest Westpac branch, you can make a request in writing to your Westpac branch.
-Please download the Outbound Telegraphic Transfer Request form to complete and call us on +64 9 912 8000 (7am - 11pm, 7 days a week.
-International toll charges apply) and we’ll provide you with the contact details to send the Outbound Telegraphic Transfer Request form to.
-Please include (by post or courier) an original certified copy of your identification to Westpac in support of the outward telegraphic transfer request if we have not sighted your identification within the last three months.
-For a list of acceptable identification documents and a list of trusted referees, click here.
+If you're currently overseas or unable to visit a Westpac branch, you can make a request in writing to arrange an international payment.
+Please download and complete the Outbound Telegraphic Transfer Request form and call us on +64 9 912 8000 (7am - 11pm, 7 days a week, international toll charges apply) and we’ll provide you with a contact to whom you can send the Outbound Telegraphic Transfer Request form.

-Note: Money transferred must be sourced from a Westpac account that you have authority to make withdrawals from.
+Note: Money transferred must be sourced from a Westpac account that you have authority to make withdrawals.